firesharkstudios/butterfly-server/docs/Butterfly.Core.Database.Dynamic/DynamicView.md

 Represents a specific view (SELECT statement) that should be executed to return the initial data as a sequence of [`DataEvent`](../Butterfly.Core.Database.Event/DataEvent.md) instances and should publish [`DataEvent`](../Butterfly.Core.Database.Event/DataEvent.md) instances when any data in the view changes

-Represents a specific view (SELECT statement) that should be executed to return the initial data as a sequence of [`DataEvent`](../Butterfly.Core.Database.Event/DataEvent.md) instances and should publish [`DataEvent`](../Butterfly.Core.Database.Event/DataEvent.md) instances when any data in the view changes

 ```csharp
 public class DynamicView
 ```